slayyyyyyy/Line-Follower/README.md

 ## What did we have to do?

 As teams of three, we had a day to spend on college grounds to put together a line follower that would successfully complete a given circuit within a timeframe.
+We hade to manually cut and glue together the "body" of our robot and attach to it the hardware parts.
 Ideally, for maximum grade, our little Lightning McQueen was supposed to complete the circuit in under 20 seconds.
 During grading, we were allowed to showcase the line follower 3 times before our grade was calculated using the best time from those 3 tries.
 Our luck made it so we missed the maximum grade by one second, but nonetheless it was a great performance since 3 hours before we presented the project nothing worked and we were about to blow up our battery two times.

 ## What is PID?